Tanikai/messeji/messeji.typ

 }

 /// Renders a chat bubble.
-#let chat-bubble(
+#let _chat-bubble(
   /// theme to use -> dictionary
   theme,

-  /// message that should be displayed. -> string message,
+  /// message that should be displayed. -> str message,

-  /// Optional quote of message -> string
+  /// Optional quote of message -> str
   quote: "",

-  /// Optional reaction to message -> string
+  /// Optional reaction to message -> str
   reaction: "",

   /// Alignment of message -> "left" | "right"